rachel-carvalho/yext-ruby-v2/docs/ReviewsApi.md

 opts = {
   content: "content_example", # String | Content of the new comment.
-  visibility: "PRIVATE", # String |
+  visibility: "PUBLIC", # String |
-  parent_id: 56 # Integer | If this Comment is in response to another comment, use this field to specify the ID of the parent Comment.
+  parent_id: 56 # Integer | If this Comment is in response to another Comment, use this field to specify the ID of the parent Comment.
 }

 begin